sbackus/antifa-witches/README.md

 ## CHANGING STATS

-Move one point from **Antifa** to **Witch** When you perform or participate in a ritual, cite wiccan lore, or raise an objection to a particular antifascist tactic.
+Move one point from **Antifa** to **Witch** When you cite wiccan lore, values, or tradition, or when you raise a moral objection to a particular antifascist tactic.
 Move one point from **Witch** to **Antifa** When you state a truth about how those fuckers are trying to discount, disdain, or criminalize who you are or who you love.
-Each witch that says "fuck those guys" may also move a point from **Witch** to **Antifa**d
+Each witch that says "fuck those guys" may also move a point from **Witch** to **Antifa**

 ## THE END